 - 1. Complete the requirements for admission to the College.
-Admission to the College does not guarantee admission to the Program. - Requirements to the College include:
+Admission to the College does not guarantee admission to the program. - Requirements to the College include: - a.

-- a.
 TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college-level courses.
 Official TSI scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - 2.
-Initiate the Program Checklist in the Admissions office. - 3.
-Continue the Program Checklist Process and Complete Program Degree Plan with the Program Coordinator. - Degree plan must show evidence of: - a.
-An overall GPA of 2.5 - b.
-Being a graduate of an accredited Radiologic Health Science Program. - c.
-Being a registered technologist by the start of the Program. - d.
+Initiate the program checklist on the program of study website. - 3.
+Continue the program checklist process and complete program degree plan with the Program Coordinator. - Degree plan must show evidence of: - a.
+An overall GPA of 2.5. - b.
+Being a graduate of an accredited Radiologic Health Science program. - c.
+Being a registered technologist by the start of the program. - d.
 Achieving a grade of "C" or better in MATH 0304 Intermediate Algebra or successful completion of equivalent math placement exam.
-Students are recommended to take MATH 1314 College Algebra and PHYS 1401 College Physics I prior to starting the Program. - 4.
-Submit a Program Application to the Program Coordinator.
+Students are recommended to take MATH 1314 College

+Algebra and PHYS 1401 College Physics I prior to starting the Program.

+4. Submit a program application to the Program Coordinator.
 Applications that are submitted after the deadline will be reviewed at the discretion of the Selection Committee.
 Due to limited enrollment, we cannot accept every applicant.
 Applicants not admitted to the program must re-apply each semester.
-Successful applicants will be notified by e-mail of acceptance to the program.
-The Application deadlines are: - ❖ July 30th for the Fall Semester (on-campus and online Programs) - October 30th for the Spring Semester (online Program only) - Complete the following: - a.
-Texas Department of Health certification and ARRT, NMTCB or ARDMS certificate in the Allied Health Office. - b.
-Students accepted with Clinical must be certified in American Heart Health Care Provider level CPR at program entry and maintain certification throughout their course of study. - c.
+Successful applicants will be notified by email of acceptance to the program.
+The Application deadlines are:

+July 30th for the Fall Semester (on-campus and online programs) October 30th for the Spring Semester (online program only)

+Complete the following:

+- a.
+Texas Department of Health certification and ARRT, NMTCB, or ARDMS certificate in the Allied Health Office. - b.
+Students accepted with clinical must be certified in American Heart Health Care Provider level CPR at program entry and maintain certification throughout their course of study. - c.
 Show proof of Hepatitis B immunization series including titer or show proof of illness (takes seven months to complete).
 To be eligible to apply to the program, student must show proof that the immunization process has been started.
 The process needs to be completed by the start of the program. - d.
-Complete Varicella immunization (Chicken pox) or proof of illness by the start of the program. - e.
+Complete Varicella immunization (chicken pox) or proof of illness by the start of the program. - e.
 Complete a background check through the college at student's cost upon acceptance to Program. - f.
-Complete a clear drug screening test at student's cost as directed by the Program. - g.
+Complete a clear drug screening test at student's cost as directed by the program. - g.
 Potential students may need to complete an interview process or meet with Program Coordinator upon request. - h.
-Attend Mandatory Orientation.
+Attend mandatory orientation.